A Systematic Literature Review on the Use of Deep Learning in Software Engineering Research: RQ : What common factors contribute to the difficulty when reproducing or replicating DL4SE studies?

 In Figure \ref{fig:reproduce} we show areas where DL approaches in SE may be lacking the necessary details to reproduce or reimplement a given approach.
-The first two areas that contribute to the difficult of reproducibility pertain to the \textit{learning algorithm} and the \textit{hyperparameters}.
+The first two areas that contribute to the difficult of reproducibility pertain to the \textit{learning algorithm} (\learnalgocount~papers) and the \textit{hyperparameters} (\hypercount~papers).
 We found that there were missing details pertaining to either the method of tuning the weights, the manner in which the error was calculated or the optimization algorithm.
 All three aspects of the learning algorithm are important for an accurate reproduction of a described technique, and omission of these details can jeopardize the reproduction process.
 In addition to the learning algorithm, the hyperparameters also serve a crucial role in reproducibility.
 Consequently, if the hyperparameters are not reported, then it is impossible to know how many parameters contributed to the estimation of the target function, since hyperparameters control the number of layers and the number of nodes per layer.
 Additionally, the manner in which the learning rate is adjusted ultimately controls the parameters that estimate the target function.
-An incorrect learning rate can lead to incorrect parameters, which in turn leads to a completely different target function that is modeled.
+An incorrect learning rate can lead to incorrect parameters, which in can in turn lead to modeling of a different target function.